mikee47/IFS/README.rst

 Written initially for Sming, the library is portable to other systems.

 No definitions from SPIFFS or other modules should be used in the public interface; such dependencies should be managed internally.
-This means that for Sming, it would be preferable to incorporate SPIFFS into the IFS library so applications don't 'see' it.

 Applications should avoid using filesystem-dependent calls, structures or error codes.
 Such code, if necessary, should be placed into a separate module.

-Sming/Core/FileSystem has been modified to use these IFS but the API remains largely unchanged, although somewhat expanded.
-The basic type definitions were moved into this header file.
-Access functions are now mainly just wrappers around filing system calls.
-A single global IFileSystem instance is used.

-Applications may still call spiffs_mount() and spiffs_unmount().
-These are defined in the services/SpifFS/spiffs_sming module which has also been updated.

-This does not depend on SPIFFS or any other filesystem definitions.
-An IFS implementation provides a wrapper for such a system.

 Implementation details
 ----------------------